greatcyan/Project-History/README.md

 # 🙂 What I bring to the table

-I spent 10 years as an electronics technician, then intentionally transitioned into BI.
-I’ve built strong fundamentals in data modeling, ETL, and analytics across operations, finance, and IT.
-Now my focus is scaling those skills into enterprise and consulting environments.

 - My name is Cyrus, and I’m based in Lapu-Lapu City with my wife and kids—they inspire me to give my best every day.

-- Professionally, I specialize in Power BI, helping businesses streamline and automate their reporting processes.
+- For the last 3 years I specialize in Power BI, helping businesses streamline and automate their reporting processes.

-- I handle end-to-end Power BI solutions, including understanding requirements, ETL, data modeling, dashboarding, testing and validation, and maintaining Power BI assets.
+- I handle end-to-end Power BI solutions, including understanding requirements and report objectives, ETL, data modeling, dashboarding, testing and validation, and maintaining Power BI assets.

 - Outside of work, I honestly enjoy catching up on sleep to recharge, but I always make sure to spend quality time with my family.

 - I believe data is the new oil, and my goal is to keep growing in this field while using my experience to inspire others to embrace data as a driver of transformation.

+- Prior to Data and BI roles, I spent over 10 years as an electronics technician, while learning programming for data analysis and visualization using Excel and Python then and applying the what I learned in test and repair operations.
+Which gave me a strong foundation in analytical thinking and problem-solving.
+I then intentionally transitioned into BI.

+- I am also a stocks trader, which gives me a perspective from a business user and a strong understanding of how data and charts connect to strategy and decision-making.

+ Now, I’ve built strong fundamentals in data modeling, ETL, and analytics across operations and finance.
+My focus is scaling those skills into enterprise and consulting environments.

 <img width="63" height="57" alt="image" src="https://github.com/user-attachments/assets/85f2242f-797b-4d22-8664-b0ccb8375e2c" />